Assessment of Needs

 On completion of this webinar, learners will be able to:

-- Describe the current epidemiology of tuberculosis with an emphasis on HIV coinfection
+- Describe the current epidemiology of tuberculosis (TB)

-- Described recent advances in shorter regimens for TB prevention
+- Describe recent advances in shorter regimens for TB prevention

-- Described recent advances in treatment of patients with drug-resistant TB
+- Describe recent advances in treatment of patients with drug-resistant TB

 Who Should Attend